Close

 As mentioned, the primary issues you must agree upon to qualify for an uncontested divorce are property division, child custody, and whether spousal maintenance (alimony) is to be paid.

-Hello Divorce offers a free downloadable checklist, What to Include in Your Marital Settlement Agreement, to help you stay on track during your negotiation.
 We also provide flat-rate hourly sessions with a certified divorce mediator to those who request it.
 A divorce mediator can help you resolve conflicts about your settlement agreement by facilitating peaceful negotiation.

-Draft and submit your proposed marital settlement agreement
+Submit your proposed marital settlement agreement

 Sixty days after you file your Petition, you can file your next set of Indiana divorce forms, also found in the packet linked to above.
 These include: